IIT-EnergySystemModels/openTEPES/README.rst

 ======
 Another recommendation is the use of `Gurobi solver <https://www.gurobi.com/>`_.
 However, it is commercial solver but most powerful than open-source solvers for large-scale problems.
 As a commercial solver it needs a license that is free of charge for academic usage by signing up in `Gurobi webpage <https://pages.gurobi.com/registration/>`_.
 You can also ask for an `evaluation license <https://www.gurobi.com/downloads/request-an-evaluation-license/>`_ for 30 days to test the solver.
 It can be installed using: ``conda install -c gurobi gurobi`` and then ask for an academic or commercial license.
-Activate the license in your computer using the ``grbgetkey`` command (you need to be in a university domain if you are installing an academic license).
+Activate the license in your computer using the ``grbgetkey`` command (you need to be in a university internet domain if you are installing an academic license).

 GLPK
 =====
 As an easy option for installation, we have the free and open-source `GLPK solver <https://www.gnu.org/software/glpk/>`_.
 However, it takes too much time for large-scale problems.
-It can be installed using: ``conda install -c conda-forge glpk``.
+It can be installed using: ``conda install glpk``.

 CBC
 =====
-The `CBC solver <https://github.com/coin-or/Cbc>`_ is our recommendation if you want a free and open-source solver.
-For Windows users, the way to install the CBC solver is downloading the binaries from this `link of the CBC solver <https://github.com/coin-or/Cbc/releases>`_, copy and paste the *cbc.exe* file to the Python folder of the Anaconda or Miniconda environment.
-In linux it can be installed using: ``conda install -c conda-forge coincbc``.
+The `CBC solver <https://github.com/coin-or/Cbc>`_ is also another free and open-source solver.
+For Windows users, the effective way to install the CBC solver is downloading the binaries from this `site <https://www.coin-or.org/download/binary/Cbc/>`_, copy and paste the *cbc.exe* file to the PATH that is the "bin" directory of the Anaconda or Miniconda environment.
+Under Linux, it can be installed using: ``conda install -c conda-forge coincbc``.

 Mosek
 =====
 Another alternative is the `Mosek solver <https://www.mosek.com/>`_.
 Note that it is a commercial solver and you need a license for it.
 Mosek is a good alternative to deal with QPs, SOCPs, and SDPs problems.
 You only need to use ``conda install -c mosek mosek`` for installation and request a license (academic or commercial).
 To request the academic one, you can request `here <https://www.mosek.com/products/academic-licenses/>`_.
 Moreover, Mosek brings a `license guide <https://docs.mosek.com/9.2/licensing/index.html>`_.
-But if you are request an academic license, you will receive the license by email, and you only need to locate it in the following path ``C:\Users\(your user)\mosek`` in your computer.
+But if you are request an academic license, you will receive the license by email, and you only need to locate it in the following path ``C:\Users\<username>\mosek`` in your computer.

 GAMS
 =====
-The model openTEPES can also be solved with `GAMS <https://www.gams.com/>`_ and a valid `GAMS license <https://www.gams.com/buy_gams/>`_ for a solver.
+The openTEPES model can also be solved with `GAMS <https://www.gams.com/>`_ and a valid `GAMS license <https://www.gams.com/buy_gams/>`_ for a solver.
 The GAMS language is not included in the openTEPES package and must be installed separately.
 This option is activated by calling the openTEPES model with the solver name 'gams'.

 Get started